This article can also be found in the Premium Editorial Download "Storage magazine: .NET server storage: Friendly or not?."

 Novice users who first start exploring SANs often believe they can simply buy off-the-shelf components, plug them in and instantly have a network which they can easily share and reallocate storage on.
 In this idealworld, users could automatically share files and directories between servers with no conflicts, and would easily be able to share files across platforms.
 Users would also be able to create new storage and share it among servers connected to the SAN - all through their operating system's disk management tools.

 Unfortunately, that's not the case.
 In real life, trying to plug and play a storage network is inviting data disaster.
 The reality of storage networks is that careful administration must occur in order for everything to work smoothly.
 To add storage you can't just plug in, for example, an array and expect it to be available to the correct hosts or interoperate properly.
-The addition of a storage
+The addition

 Windows reigns supreme